 “What we need to do in innovation, and we know this from venture capital and early-stage venture capital, in particular, you can’t pick the winner in innovation, you can’t pick the winner, because if you can pick the winner, de facto you know.
 It’s not an innovation if you know it’s gonna work.”

 In order for a company to be successful at innovating, they need to have a CEO who is fully committed to innovation, who understands that long term growth isn’t something that can be achieved overnight.
+Someone who knows they will need to experiment with the business model and the value proposition.

 “I think the great innovators, they really think long term.
 Jeff Bezos likes to say, ‘Oh, you like our quarterly results?
 We made them five years ago, right.’
 So you can’t innovate if you’re not thinking long term.”